Skip to main content

 • “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms controlled by continuous medication.”

-In this case, a veteran may experience certain PTSD symptoms that are exacerbated during periods of stress, but ultimately do not impair their ability to work in most occupations.
-Furthermore, the increase in severity of PTSD symptoms during periods of stress implies that the symptoms tend to be episodic otherwise.
+In this case, a veteran may experience certain PTSD symptoms that are exacerbated during periods of stress but ultimately do not impair their ability to work in most occupations.

+Furthermore, the increase in severity of PTSD symptoms during periods of stress implies that the symptoms tend to be episodic.
 This means that symptoms are not always present and therefore do not significantly interfere with occupational and social functioning.
-Moreover, when symptoms are present, it is likely that you can control them with treatment or medication.
+Moreover, even when symptoms are present, it is likely that the veteran can control them with treatment or medication.

 30% PTSD Disability Rating

-Again, each rating under the General Rating Formula for Mental Disorders outlines specific criteria that a veteran must meet in order to receive that evaluation.
 The criteria for a 30 percent rating on the PTSD rating scale are as follows:

 • “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”

-Furthermore, you may experience symptoms such as depressed mood, anxiety, and panic attacks.
-This may cause you to occasionally isolate yourself but does not completely prohibit you from maintaining your relationships with others.
-Overall, a 30 percent PTSD rating is assigned when a veteran demonstrates these symptoms in a mild manner, intermittently over time.
+Furthermore, the veteran may experience symptoms such as depressed mood, anxiety, and panic attacks.
+This may cause them to occasionally isolate themselves but does not completely prohibit them from maintaining relationships with others.

 50% PTSD Disability Rating